ncsa/GenomicsCortextVarNextflow/README.md

 Directory to nextflow executable should be specified here, for example: `path/to/nextflow/executable`

+#### Running Options

 **`PD`**

 Specify if user would like to run path-divergence variant calling.
 Indicate using literal characters "n" or "y" (quotation marks needed).
-If something other than these two inputs are specificed, the workflow will not run
+If something other than these two inputs are specificed, the workflow will not run.

 **`BC`**

 Specify if user would like to run bubble-caller variant calling.
 Indicate using literal characters "n" or "y" (quotation marks needed).
+If something other than these two inputs are specificed, the workflow will not run.

+**`referenceReadsProvided`**

-If something other than these two inputs are specificed, the workflow will not run
+Specify if user has reference genome reads (like .fna files).
+Indicate using literal characters "n" or "y" (quotation marks needed).
+If something other than these two inputs are specificed, the workflow will not run.

+**NOTE:** Path divergence variant calling can only be done when reference reads is available.
+So the workflow can only run when path divergence when reference reads are provided.
+However, Bubble caller variant calling method is idependent of the reference reads, so it is possible to conduct bubble caller variant calling without providing reference reads.

+#### Source, Config, and Destination Directory

+**`sampleDir`**

+Path to where samples are located, as a string.
+Example: `"/PATH/TO/SAMPLE/DIRECTORY"`

+**`configDir`**

+A String, path to the nextflow.config file, where these parameters will be filled and modified.

+**`resultsDir`**

+A String, path to where results of each step will be dumped.
+Example: `"/PATH/TO/RESULTS/DIRECTORY"`

+**`pathToReferenceList`**

+(FILL THIS TOMORROW)

+**`pathToRefCtx`**
+If user chooses not to run step 4 in cortex (making the reference graph), path to reference binary (.ctx file) must be specified within this parameter.

+Example: `"/PATH/TO/STEP4/BINARY/FILE.ctx"`

+#### Sample_specific parameters
+This section will be a little tedious, as it involves strict formats for each sample reads.
+Given 2 sample pairs Sample_Maverick.read1.fq, Sample_Maverick.read2.fq, Sample_Magellan.read1.fq, Sample_Magellan.read2.fq, here are how the parameters should be filled.
+**`sampleList`**
+An array, with the sample names enclosed within quotation marks and separated by comma, all enclosed within `[]`

+Example: With examples given, the `sampleList` should be filled with: `["Sample_Maverick", "Sample_Magellan"]`

+**`sampleReadPattern`**
+A string, with how sample name is followed by the reads.
+Example:
+- With example given, the `sampleReadPattern` should be filled with "\.read"
+- If the sample names are formatted as: Sample_name_read1.fq and Sample_name_read2.fq, `sampleReadPattern` should be filled with "\_read"

+**`sampleReadExtension`**
+A String, this variable should be filled with the extension of the sample In example given, `sampleReadExtension` should be filled with ".fq"